 Well, there’s a different group of players who wants to learn the opposite.
 You see, lottery operators want to have more lottery players, as many as possible.
 This makes the lottery more attractive, because the jackpots increase faster, reaching rather alluring amounts.

 Because of this, Non-US players, regardless of their location, can buy lottery tickets for any US lotteries, and actually win the advertised prizes.
 The payout is arranged with the lottery winner, and the prize is cashed out as agreed.
 Nevertheless, this is not the subject of this article.
 This time around, I’m going to be a bit more specific.
-It concerns US citizens who are currently abroad, regardless what the reason is.
+It concerns US citizens who are currently abroad, regardless of what the reason is.
 It can be a vacation, the player might’ve moved because of work, etc. In other words, the length of the stay is relevant, but only if it’s a long one.

 US Citizens Abroad Can Play US Lotteries, HOWEVER

 However, there’s a twist.
 Say you win the jackpot.
 Now, because you are staying in a foreign country, your host expects a share of the pie as well.
 It doesn’t matter if somebody has been buying lottery tickets on your behalf, or you’ve bought them online, you will be awarded the prize in full.
-Upon your arrival in the US, or upon the bank transfer, you will become the rightful owner, the rightful winner of millions dollars.
+Upon your arrival in the US, or upon the bank transfer, you will become the rightful owner, the rightful winner of millions of dollars.

-Your location is of great importance, both to you, to the lottery operator and to any tax authorities that might be eyeballing you, waiting to see if you’re going to pay your taxes.
+Your location is of great importance, both to you, to the lottery operator, and to any tax authorities that might be eyeballing you, waiting to see if you’re going to pay your taxes.

 Double Taxation Might Be Somewhat of a Problem

-Double taxation is the biggest problems US players face if they win the lottery while being abroad, legally.
-What is double taxation one might ask.
+Double taxation is the biggest problem US players face if they win the lottery while being abroad, legally.
+What is double taxation one might ask?
 Well, as the name suggests, you are being taxed twice.
-Any income, any winnings, any cash injection needs to be taxed, twice.
+Any income, any winnings, or any cash injection needs to be taxed, twice.
 Both the IRS and the local tax authority want a share of your winnings.
 Let’s say that the US taxes total 35%, and the country where you’re residing wants 10%.
 You will be charged 45% of the total jackpot amount.